-The bill also proposes changes to the Alternative Compliance Payment (ACP) structure, which is expected to decrease ACP revenue by approximately $1.2 million annually due to the reduced Class I thermal requirement.
-While the ACP rate is suggested to increase from $28.76 to $30.00, the overall net effect will still result in a reduction of about $1,175,000 per year.
-All ACP collections will be deposited into the Renewable Energy Fund (REF), leading to a corresponding decrease in REF deposits and a projected loss to the General Fund in FY 2026 and FY 2027.
-The bill anticipates potential savings in electricity costs for the State and local governments, although the exact impact remains uncertain.
+The bill also proposes changes to the Alternative Compliance Payment (ACP) structure for renewable energy credits (RECs), which is expected to decrease ACP revenue by approximately $1.2 million annually due to the reduction in the Class I thermal requirement.
+While the ACP rate is suggested to increase from $28.76 to $30.00, generating an additional $125,000 in revenue, the overall changes will still result in a net revenue decrease.
+The ACP revenue collected will be deposited into the Renewable Energy Fund (REF), and the anticipated reduction in revenue will affect the General Fund and REF-funded projects.
+In fiscal years 2026 and 2027, after covering administrative costs and allocating $1 million for incentive projects, all remaining REF funds will be transferred to the General Fund, impacting available funds for REF projects starting in FY 2028.

 As Amended by the House: 362-F:4, 362-F:3, 362-F:2, 362-F:10, 362-F:6